ganglia/ganglia_contrib/nagios/README.rst

 (e.g. the cache file can't be read/written to, the Ganglia Meta Daemon can't be reached, etc.).
 At that point, every service that relies on **check_ganglia_metric** will fail, possibly inundating you with alerts.
-We can prevent this through the use of service dependencies.
+We can prevent this through the use of `service dependencies <http://nagios.sourceforge.net/docs/3_0/dependencies.html>`_.

 The first thing we need to do is create a command for checking the age of a
 file: